ossidion/ossidion/README.md

 - 🔭 I’m looking to start my next chapter; joining a team of developers and succeeding together!
 - 💬 Ask me about any of my repositories!
-- ⚡ Fun fact: I used to work as a lemon farmer in QLD, Australia!
+- ⚡ Fun fact: I used to work as a lemon farmer in Queensland, Australia!

 ---